CHiPs (film): Development

-On September 2, 2014, Warner Bros. (current owners of the CHiPs television show through its 1996 acquisition of Turner Entertainment Co.) announced a film adaptation of the 1977–1983 TV series CHiPs created by Rick Rosner, which Andrew Panay would be producing along with Shepard.
+On September 2, 2014, Warner Bros.
+Entertainment (current owners of the CHiPs television show through its 1996 acquisition of Turner Entertainment Co.) announced a film adaptation of the 1977–1983 TV series CHiPs created by Rick Rosner, which Andrew Panay would be producing along with Shepard.
 Shepard also wrote, directed and starred in the film.
 It was announced that Panay would produce the film through his Panay Films along with Ravi Mehta.
 In August 2015, the film was selected by the California Film Commission to receive $5.1 million in tax credits.

 Steven Mnuchin was the executive producer of the film.

 Filming

 Principal photography on the film began on October 21, 2015, in Los Angeles, California, using many of the same sections of Southern California freeways used for the original television series, notably Interstate 210 in La Crescenta, California.

 Casting

 In September 2014, Warner Bros. announced that Shepard would write, direct, and star in the film as Officer Jon Baker, and that Michael Peña would portray Frank "Ponch" Poncherello.
 In May 2015, Vincent D'Onofrio was announced to be playing a former cop turned car thief and gang-leader.
 In September, Adam Brody joined the film to play an officer, while Rosa Salazar and Shepard's wife Kristen Bell also signed on to star.
 A few weeks later, Jessica McNamee signed on to play Lindsey Taylor, a tough and beautiful young California Highway Patrol officer.
 In November, Jane Kaczmarek joined the film to play the police captain.
 In March 2016, it was announced that Ryan Hansen would join the film.